 Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results symptoms of hypotension. endarterectomy EQ-5D questionnaire, the score on the LPH questionnaire and adverse events The most frequently occurring serious adverse events were right ventricular failure (3% in each group), syncope (2% in the riociguat and 3% in the placebo group) and hemoptysis (2% in the riociguat group).
 Drug-related serious adverse events in the 2.5-mg maximum group included three cases of syncope (1%) and single cases of increased hepatic enzyme levels, dizziness, presyncope, acute renal failure and hypotension (0.4% total).
-PATENT-1 Riociguat in doses individually adjusted for each patient up to 2.5 mg three times daily vs riociguat in doses individually adjusted for each patient up to 1.5 mg three times daily vs placebo All patients in riociguat group were initiated at 1 mg three times daily and dose was adjusted according to patient's systolic systemic arterial blood pressure and signs or symptoms of DB, MC, PC, RCT Patients with symptomatic pulmonary arterial hypertension with pulmonary vascular resistance greater than 300 dyn·sec·cm -5 , mPAP of at least 25 mm Hg and a 6MW distance of 150 to 350 m N=443 12 weeks Primary: Change from baseline to the end of week 12 in the 6MW distance Secondary: Changes from baseline to the end of week 12 in pulmonary vascular resistance, NT- proBNP levels, WHO functional class, clinical worsening, Borg dyspnea score, the score on the EQ-5D questionnaire and the score on the LPH questionnaire Primary: At week 12, the 6MW distance had increased from baseline by a mean of 30 m in the 2.5 mg-maximum group and had decreased by a mean of 6 m in the placebo group (least-squares mean difference, 36 m; 95% CI, 20 to 52; P<0.001).
-Secondary: Pulmonary vascular resistance decreased by 223 dyn·sec·cm -5 in the 2.5 mg-maximum group compared to 9 dyn·sec·cm -5 ; 95% CI, -281 to -170; P<0.001).
-Significant benefits were seen in the riociguat 2.5 mg-maximum group compared to the placebo group with respect to NT-proBNP levels (P<0.001), WHO functional class (P=0.003) and the Borg dyspnea score (P=0.002).
-Riociguat treated patients experienced a significant delay in time to clinical worsening compared to placebo treated patients (P=0.0046).
-The EQ-5D score did not differ significantly between the 2.5 mg-maximum group and the placebo group (P=0.07).
-There was a nominally significant difference between the 2.5 mg-maximum group and the placebo group in LPH questionnaire score (P=0.002).
-The analysis of the 1.5 mg-maximum group was exploratory and the data from the group were not included in the efficacy analyses.
+Ghofrani et al 29 DB, MC, PC, RCT N=443 Primary: Change from Primary: At week 12, the 6MW distance had increased from baseline by a mean of 30 m in the 2.5 mg maximum group and had decreased by a mean of 6 m in the Riociguat in doses individually adjusted for each patient up to 2.5 mg three times daily vs Patients with symptomatic pulmonary arterial hypertension with pulmonary vascular resistance 12 WEEKS end of week 12 in the 6MW distance Secondary: Changes from baseline to the end of week 12 in placebo group (least-squares mean difference, 36 m; 95% Cl, 20 to 52; P<0.001).
+Secondary: Pulmonary vascular resistance decreased by 223 dyn·sec·cm -5 in the 2.5 mg- maximum group compared to 9 dyn·sec·cm -5 in the placebo group (least- squares mean difference, -226 dyn·sec·cm -5 ; 95% Cl, -281 to -170; P <0.001).
+Significant benefits were seen in the riociguat 2.5 mg-maximum group compared riociguat in doses individually adjusted for each patient up to 1.5 mg three times daily greater than 300 dyn·sec·cm -5 , mPAP of at least 25 mm Hg and a 6MW distance of pulmonary vascular resistance, NT- proBNP levels, WHO functional to the placebo group with respect to NT-proBNP levels (P <0.001), WHO functional class (P =0.003) and the Borg dyspnea score (P =0.002).
+Riociguat treated patients experienced a significant delay in time to clinical worsening compared to placebo treated patients (P =0.0046).
+The EQ-5D score did not differ significantly between the 2.5 mg-maximum group and the placebo group (P =0.07).
+There was a pominally significant difference between the 2.5 mg-maximum difference between the 2.5 mg-maximum difference between the 2.5 mg-maximum group and the placebo group (P =0.07). placebo 150 10 550 11 worsening, Borg dyspnea score, the score on the maximum group and the placebo group in LPH questionnaire score (P =0.002).
+The analysis of the 1.5 mg-maximum group was exploratory and the data from All patients in riociguat group were initiated at 1 mg three times daily and dose was adjusted according to patient's systolic systemic arterial blood pressure and signs or symptoms of hypotension.
+EQ-5D questionnaire and the score on the LPH questionnaire the group were not included in the efficacy analyses.